klauer/epics-sumo-mirror/doc/reference-sumo.rst

     are created in the local build directory and only the build database file there is modified.
 ``-o OUTPUTFILE, --output OUTPUTFILE``
-    Define the output for commands 'useall' and 'use'.
-If this option is not given, 'useall' and 'use' write to 'configure/RELEASE'.
-If this option is '-', the commands write to standard-out",
+    Define the output for command 'use'.
+If this option is not given, 'use' writes to 'configure/RELEASE'.
+If this option is '-', the command writes to standard-out",
 ``-x EXTRALINE, --extra EXTRALLINE``
     Specify an extra line that is added to the generated RELEASE file.
 A default for this option can be put in a configuration file.
 ``-a ALIAS, --alias ALIAS``
-    Define an alias for the commands 'use' and 'useall'.
+    Define an alias for the command 'use'.
 An alias must have the form FROM:TO.
     The path of module named 'FROM' is put in the generated RELEASE file as a variable named 'TO'.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
 A default for this option can be put in a configuration file.
 ``-m MODULE, --module MODULE``
     Define a :term:`modulespec`.
 If you specify modules with this option you don't have to put :term:`modulespecs` after some of the commands.
 You can